 The HARID Conservatory, in Boca Raton, Florida, was established in 1987 to provide superior professional training for gifted young dancers.
 Students from across the United States and from other countries are selected for enrollment through audition.
 Artistic talent and physical capability are the main criteria for admission.
-HARID’s fine-arts curriculum is tuition free for all students during the academic year.
+All students receive full tuition scholarships for study during the academic year.

-Academic studies are undertaken on campus via a structured and supervised virtual-school program utilizing Aventa Learning’s award-winning curriculum.
+Academic studies are undertaken on campus via a structured and supervised virtual-school program utilizing Florida Virtual School courses.

 Graduates receive a high-school diploma and, for those who qualify, a HARID Conservatory Certificate of Completion.

 Each year, a four-week Summer School is offered for students 13–16 years of age.
 Auditions for the Summer School are held in January and February each year.

 HARID is recognized as a high school by the State of Florida.
 Florida Virtual School is accredited by the Southern Association of Colleges and Schools (SACS).